mahoney1/test/tutorial-feedback.md

 Under 'Enabling development mode'

-The instructions should say as below:  (ie correct the .yml filename in 2 places, and basic-network location is from `fabric-samples`)
+The instructions should say as below:  (ie correct the .yml filename in 2 places, and clarifying that the basic-network location is from `fabric-samples`)

 The `basic-network` sample is located under the `basic-network` directory of `fabric-samples` clone.
 The `docker-compose.yml` file must be edited to enable development mode.

-(FYI Matthew - ie the docker-compose.yml found under 'commercial-paper/infrastructure' is old - doesn't reflect what you'd expect (and you can cross check this with the docker-compose.yml in 'fabric-samples/basic-network' fyi which DOES reflect what you would expect) - just pointing this out - you want them to always get the edition from github.com/fabric-samples not infrastructure (in your tutorial)
+As suggested - ignored basic-network stuff in gerrit tgz and used edition from github.com/fabric-samples - but

 **Item 2**